 Cow Harbor Warriors WeekendFor the past 10 years the men and women of America’s armed forces have been fighting for our freedom abroad and now, our veterans from the Iraq and Afghanistan wars are starting to return home.
 The Northport and Huntington communities have continued to support our troops and remember our veterans in many ways.
 As of today more than 48,000 American service men and women have been physically injured in Operation Iraqi Freedom and Operation Enduring Freedom.
-It is estimated that over 400,000 service men and women suffer from the invisible wounds of Post-Traumatic Stress Disorder (PTSD) In working with organizations that advance the recovery of our OIF/OEF veterans , Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the Tri-State Wounded Warriors.
+It is estimated that over 400,000 service men and women suffer from the invisible wounds of Post-Traumatic Stress Disorder (PTSD) In working with organizations that advance the recovery of our OIF/OEF veterans , Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the Tri-State wounded warriors.

 Warrior Welcome Parade

 Northport Sunset Clam Bake